 Box Office Info:

 |Budget: $55 million||Financed by: Working Title; Universal; StudioCanal|

 |Domestic Box Office: $16,383,509||Overseas Box Office: $57,854,054|

 In early 1999, Working Title was acquired by Universal and the major studio gave the UK based company the autonomy to greenlight up to five movies per year with budgets up to $25 million and higher budgets would have to be approved by Universal.
-Elizabeth: The Golden Age was one of the more expensive productions from Working Title, which financed the project with Universal for $55 million and received some additional coin from StudioCanal — which usually invested into Working Title’s movies for rights in France and a portion of the film’s backend.
+The budget for Elizabeth: The Golden Age was $55 million, making it one of the more expensive productions from Working Title, which financed the project with Universal and received some additional coin from StudioCanal — which usually invested into Working Title’s movies for rights in France and a portion of the film’s backend.